natecostello/van_two_point_oh/blog/2021-11-21-wire-runs/wire-runs.md

 On Van 1.0 we used the plastic adhesive zip-tie anchors to secure wire.
 We found the adhesives usually failed after a few hot-cold cycles if not sooner.
 For this reason we fabricated some brackets and attached them to the ceiling rib between the C-pillars using factory holes.
 These provide solid anchors to zip-tie wire and conduit.
 All other wire is held fast inside van structure via ties or insulation.
 Later we will use 8020 zip tie anchors, zip-tie anchors screwed to panels for wire running through that structure.

 ![brackets](brackets.jpeg)
-_Brackets to anchor wire and conduit running across the cieling between the C-pillars._
+_Brackets to anchor wire and conduit running across the ceiling between the C-pillars._

+## What We Would Change
+We later pivoted to a lighting system that eliminated the need for much wiring ran for lighting and switching.
+After six months of continuous use, we think the radio controlled lighting is the way to go.
+If we were to do it again it would have saved us a fair amount of cost and effort to run that wiring.

 ## Timeline